--A professionally rendered view of one of the elevations, plus a black and white drawing of the three other views.
+- A professionally rendered view of one of the elevations, plus a black and white drawing of the three other views.

 - Floor plan layouts with just enough detail to help you understand where the log and timber are incorporated, but not too much to overwhelm.
+The examples pictured here illustrate how the timber and log materials are denoted in the floor plans (as seen right & below).

 Many of our plans also include photos of finished homes that are based on the original concept.
-Even if the home is not exactly like the original, you are able to see how certain aspects of the design were realized in the real house.
+Even if the home is not exactly like the original, you are able to see how certain aspects of the design were realized in the finished house.

 In addition to photos, we also try to showcase past client variations of the designs.
 You can compare the original plan with the modified versions and see exactly how the layout was changed.
 This is the best way to understand what we mean by customization.